lucaardito/energy/android/trace_APK.md

 A sample of a final form of the script is [run-apk-adb-device.sh](./run-apk-adb-device.sh)

 ## Performing statistic
 We need to trace most frequent or longest system calls.
-In order to help with the analysis, the [perfor-stats.sh](./perfor-stats.sh) script can be used.
+In order to help with the analysis, the [report-strace.sh](./report-strace.sh) script can be used.
 The script count the frequency of the system calls for each thread and for the global process.
 It also shows the total duration for each kind of system call (per-thread).

+Simple results of this analysis can be found in the [data section](./data/README.md).

 ## Notes
 - tracing overhead (tracing + writing on files)